osg-htc/docs/docs/data/xrootd/overview.md

 federation, or act as a caching service.
 XRootD data servers can stream data directly to client applications or support experiment-wide data management by performing bulk data transfer via "third-party-copy" between distinct sites.
-The OSG currently supports three different configurations of XRootD:
+The OSG supports multiple different configurations of XRootD:

 XCache
 ------